 - use or run programs from the Premises that provide network content or any other services to anyone outside of your Premises LAN;

-- service, alter, modify, or tamper with CTC Equipment or Broadband Service or permit any other person to do the same who is not authorized by CTC;
+- service, alter, modify, or tamper with CTG Equipment or Broadband Service or permit any other person to do the same who is not authorized by CTG;

 II.
 Customer Conduct and Features of the Broadband Service

 In addition to being responsible for your own compliance with this AUP, you are also responsible for any use or misuse of the Broadband Service that violates this AUP, even if it was committed by a friend, family member, or guest with access to your Broadband Service account.
 Therefore, you must take steps to ensure that others do not use your account to gain unauthorized access to the Broadband Service by, for example, strictly maintaining the confidentiality of your Broadband Service login and password.
 In all cases, you are solely responsible for the security of any device you choose to connect to the Broadband Service, including any data stored or shared on that device.
 It is also your responsibility to secure the Customer Equipment and any other Premises equipment or programs not provided by CTG that connects to the Broadband Service from external threats such as viruses, spam, bot nets, and other methods of intrusion.